What Do Temporal Graph Learning Models Learn?: Results

-\subheader{Findings.} In Figure \ref{fig:density}, we observe that the predicted density is generally much lower than the training ratio of positive to negative edges across all models.
-This indicates that, on the one hand, models tend to learn that the training ratio of positive to negative edges does not represent the true link structure of a network.
-On the other hand, for commonly used training ratios of positive to negative edges, the true density of a network is overestimated by several orders of magnitude.
-Even when decreasing the ratio of positive nodes, it seems very hard to approximate the true density.
-Either the predicted density stays largely above the true value, even though one is getting closer, or at some point, models become prone to simply predicting all edges as negative.
+\subheader{Findings.} In \Cref{fig:density}, we observe that the predicted density is consistently much lower than the training ratio of positive to negative edges across all evaluated models.
+This indicates that models do not simply reproduce the class distribution observed during training.
+However, for commonly used training ratios, the predicted density still exceeds the true graph density by several orders of magnitude.
+Increasing the number of negative training samples slowly reduces the predicted density, before models eventually collapse to predicting nearly all edges as negative.
+When doing this, a model may occasionally get close to the true density, such as \dygformer{} on the Enron dataset at ratio of 1:32 positive to negative edges.
+Overall, these results indicate that the evaluated models do not capture graph density (\xmark).

+\subheader{Implications.} A possible explanation for the inability of current TGL models to recover realistic graph densities is that the models are never exposed to the total number of possible edges in the graph, instead only receiving observed edges and sampled negative edge examples.
+Consequently, graph density is not an explicit quantity in the learning problem.

-Overall, this indicates that the models under study do not learn density (\xmark).
-This finding bears some implications for practical application settings.
-In the context of recommendation settings, the given overestimation may be less of a problem, as one considers rankings of edges rather than binary predictions.
-Conversely, in settings where accurate prediction of future interactions is crucial, one may need to recalibrate output probability scores.
+From a practical perspective, this limitation may be of little concern for ranking-based applications such as recommender systems, where relative ordering of candidate edges is more important than the absolute number of predicted interactions.
+However, in settings where accurate prediction of future interactions is crucial, recalibration of the output probability scores may be needed.

+Further, our experiments suggest that simply increasing the number of negative training examples is unlikely to provide a practical solution to this limitation.
+One option would be to train models with multiple positive-to-negative ratios and select the one that best approximates a realistic graph density, but this would require several costly training runs.
+Alternatively, a higher ratio could be used without such tuning, however our results suggest that overly sparse training distributions can instead drive models toward predicting nearly all edges as negative.